Energy in Australia: Oil

+In 2021, oil comprises 52% of the Total Final Consumption (TFC) and 32% of the Total Energy Supply (TES).
+It contributes to 4% of domestic energy production and 1.8% of electricity generation.
+Oil consumption in 2020 was 892.3 thousand barrels per day (kb/d), with domestic transport consuming 65.4% of this amount.
+Industry, including non-energy consumption, accounted for 22.4%, international bunkering for 9.1%, buildings for 2.4%, and electricity and heat generation for 0.4%.

 Oil shale

 Australia's oil shale resources are estimated at 58 billion barrels, or 4,531 million tonnes of shale oil.
 The deposits are located in the eastern and southern states, with the greatest feasibility in the eastern Queensland deposits.
 Between 1862 and 1952, Australia mined four million tonnes of oil shale.
 The mining stopped when government support ceased.
 Since the 1970s, oil companies have been exploring possible reserves.
 From 2000 to 2004, the Stuart Oil Shale Project near Gladstone, Queensland produced over 1.5 million barrels of oil.
 The facility, in operable condition, is on care and maintenance and its operator (Queensland Energy Resources) is conducting research and design studies for the next phase of its oil-shale operations.
 A campaign by environmentalists opposed to the exploitation of oil-shale reserves may also have been a factor in its closure.

+As of 2021, Australia no longer engages in the commercial production of oil shale.

+Biomass

+Biomass power plants use crops and other vegetative by-products to produce power similar to the way coal-fired power plants work.
+Another product of biomass is extracting ethanol from sugar mill by-products.
+The GGAP subsidies for biomass include ethanol extraction with funds of $7.4M and petrol/ethanol fuel with funds of $8.8 million.
+The total $16.2M subsidy is considered a renewable energy source subsidy.

+Biodiesel

+Biodiesel is an alternative to fossil fuel diesel that can be used in cars and other internal combustion engine vehicles.
+It is produced from vegetable or animal fats and is the only other type of fuel that can run in current unmodified vehicle engines.

+Subsidies given to ethanol oils totaled $15 million in 2003–2004, $44 million in 2004–2005, $76 million in 2005–2006 and $99 million in 2006–2007.
+The cost for establishing these subsidies were $1 million in 2005–2006 and $41 million in 2006–2007.

+However, with the introduction of the Fuel Tax Bill, grants and subsidies for using biodiesel have been cut leaving the public to continue using diesel instead.
+The grants were cut by up to 50% by 2010–2014.
+Previously the grants given to users of ethanol-based biofuels were $0.38 per litre, which were reduced to $0.19 in 2010–2014.